Key takeaways

 - Indiana State University – Terre Haute, IN

 A lot of colleges in the United States have also become test-optional, which means they do not require an SAT score.
-Students must check their college’s policies on tests like ACT and SAT To see if they even need to take any of those tests.
+Students must check their college’s policies on tests like ACT and SAT to see if they even need to take any of those tests.

 How to Research Colleges Within Your SAT Score Range?

-- Investigate their admissions statistics
+- Check out their admissions statistics

 - Focus on the average SAT scores of admitted students.